 Again, this all published in the Washingtonian.

-Like, you gotta be kidding me.
+Like, you got to be kidding me.

-It's not, oh, we hate Republicans, it's that this person has moral convictions that are strongly opposed to mine.
+It's that this person has moral convictions that are strongly opposed to mine.

-If I was still back in the like, for example, if you're a liberal and you're listening to this show, thank you for listening.
+If I was still back in the, like, for example, if you're a liberal and you're listening to this show, thank you for listening.

 If you voted for Kamala and you watch my TV show, thank you for watching.